Lemoncode/master-frontend-lemoncode/05-testing/01-react/01-base/05-async/README.md

 ```

-- should return undefined when it rejects the request with different status code:
+Should return undefined when it rejects the request with different status code:

 ### ./src/api.spec.ts